UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 		priority = 1
 	}

 Modify the contents of the network block to match that of your WiFi connection.
-You can add as many network blocks as you would like.
+You can add as many network blocks as you would like, if you want the device to be able to automatically connect to one of many networks.
+I left the template to allow for two networks.
 Use the priority value to select which network the RPi should prioritise if multiple are visible.
 Higher number = higher priority

 ### 1.2 Set up SSH